PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

    resources and can be made faster by using multiprocessing.
-To allow PCT to use multiprocessing on multiple cores when that is possible, select this option and indicate how many cores should be used (enter 0 to have PCT automatically use the ¾ of the number of cores available on your machine).
+To allow PCT to use multiprocessing on multiple cores when that is possible, select this option and indicate how many cores should be used (enter 0 to have PCT automatically use ¾ of the number of cores available on your machine).

 .. _warnings: